 For those who are hearing DEI for the first time or who may not know exactly what it is, DEI stands for Diversity, Equity, and Inclusion.
-DEI stands for diversity, equity and inclusion.
 It started as any policy or practice designed to make people of various backgrounds feel welcome and ensure they have support to perform to the fullest of their abilities in the workplace.
 Diversity refers to the presence of differences within a given setting; in the workplace, that may mean differences in race, ethnicity, gender, gender identity, sexual orientation, age and socioeconomic background.
 Equity is the act of ensuring that processes and programs are impartial, fair and provide equal possible outcomes for every individual.
 Inclusion is the practice of making people feel a sense of belonging at work.
 Even though this concept is rooted in the 1960's Civil Rights Movement, we have seen a growing interest in DEI initiatives following the recent civil unrest in America.
 While some of this interest is a well-intended investment in addressing change, some of that interest is a short investment to stave off costly lawsuits.
 Either way, I do think that it's important and healthy to even include the words diversity, equity, and inclusion in the public discourse.
 It has a way of drawing out oppositional viewpoints to put perspectives on a table for dissection and discussion.

 We cannot effectively do DEI work if it is not genuinely Diverse, Equitable, and Inclusive at its core.
-The majority of what we see in workplaces, organizations, and institutions is DEI window displays with folks installed as mannequins to simulate this work.
+What we sometimes see in workplaces, organizations, and institutions is DEI window displays with folks installed as mannequins to simulate this work.
 In other words, it ain't real.
 Many of the folks installed in these positions have never had real diverse relationships, they never fought for equitable rights/resources for others, and they never put their actual privilege, career, or life on the line to go against the status quo to make sure that others were included in something they have been systematically denied.
 It takes courage and a deep commitment to what is right and just to successfully do DEI work.
 It’s a courage and commitment that must transcend the fear of being ostracized, ridiculed, undermined, attacked, or disowned by others, including your family, who really don’t care about anything being diverse, equitable, or inclusive.
 In fact, many of them have been taught their entire lives, and genuinely believe, that “those people” deserve what little access, opportunities, and resources “they were given.”
 That's not a walk in the park.

 - The highest value lies in our relationships with each other.
 Going to your favorite Mexican restaurant on Taco Tuesdays and knowing the staff by their first name is not the same as having a relationship with Mexican People or respecting their rich culture.
 How do you get there?
 Talk!
-Develop a serious relationship with them.
+Develop a serious relationship with people.
 Invest time together other than on...
 Taco...
 Tuesdays.
-It takes time also, just like it took time to establish all of the homogenous relationships you already have.
+It takes time also, just like it took time to establish all of the homogenous relationships that you already have.

 - If you're striving to create a land acknowledgment for Indigenous People that's not your job if you are not Indigenous.
 You can only help facilitate the time, space, and resources for Indigenous People to create it, if they see fit to do it, and you support them.
 And if they need to get to know and trust you first, which will take time, but you are on a timeline, then respect that now is not the time to even do it.
 That relationship is more important than your self-importance.

 - People who have been historically denied DEI-centric projects, programs, and initiatives were born into a society DEI conscious.
 Since childhood we have strived to make sense of a society where people treat us differently, unfairly, and don’t include us because of our skin color, gender, or physical ability.
 Adults today were those children, and there are children growing up right now dealing with those psychological and socioeconomic impediments.
 Imagine how that negatively affects someone’s self-esteem and their relationship to the folks denying them.
 On one end of the psychological and socioeconomic spectrum you have folks who simply say, “F*CK YA'LL!” and on the other end you have folks who do everything in their poor little power to be just like and accepted by others who have denied them, even to the point of being abused [sadomasochism].
 Most people are somewhere in the middle and strive to live a balanced life between f*ck it and assimilation.
-If people trust you enough they will tell you all about, if you are also willing to genuinely listen.
+If people trust you enough... they will tell you all about, if you are also willing to genuinely listen.

 - It is not about you, or your social media pages.
 It is about helping make sure that your workplace, organization, and institution is diverse, equitable, and inclusive for the people in those spaces and the people that you serve.
 That is all.
 And it is usually a thankless job that doesn’t win awards.
+This means that others being centered is vitally important.

 - DEI-centric projects, programs, and initiatives should not be designed to last.
 If you are in a DEI position, it is your job to help create a workplace, organizational, and institutional culture that is sustainable.
 That is the reason grants are limited.
-If we are in a workplace, organization, or institution doing DEI work for more than five years, guess what?
+If we are in a workplace, organization, or institution doing DEI work for years, guess what?
 The DEI ain't DEIing.
-The goal is to be able to eventually walk away knowing that the culture of that workplace, organization, and institution will be good without you.
+The goal is to be able to eventually walk away knowing that the culture of that workplace, organization, and institution will be fair without you.

 - You need to be alright with upsetting the apple cart.
 In fact, you are a professional apple cart upsetter when you work in DEI.
 And that is a nice way of putting it.
 Change is difficult for us even when we are taking the initiative to change.
 People are usually more resistant to change when it's not on their terms and they were not prepared for or expecting it.
 Even if that change is healthier for them, safer for their families, or puts more money in their pockets.
 Folks are usually more resistant to change they did not initiate.
 Do you know how many people, of all colors, gender, and abilities told MLK this country wasn't ready for change yet?
 I wonder what things would look like if he waited or listened.
 With this being said, DEI work requires a delicate balance of patience and ambition.
 The ability to know when to sit back and when to push back.
 My mother used to say, "pick your battles."